NavyaG-lab/Tech-writer/datasets/basic-datasets/create-dataset.md

 For exploring data and creating an SQL query, it is recommended to use Google BigQuery.
 You can also use Databricks for this purpose, and the steps on how to use it are provided in the following sections.

 1. Go to [Google BigQuery](https://console.cloud.google.com/bigquery?project=nu-mx-data&p=nu-br-data&page=project).
-Note that to explore data and create a query, you must have view access to the projects `nu-br-data`, `nu-mx-data`, `nu-co-data`.
+Note that to explore data and create a query, you must have view access to the projects `nu-br-data`, `nu-mx-data`, `nu-co-data`, `nu-data-data`.
 1. Choose projects and select datasets or contracts with which you want to create your dataset.
 1. Create your query in the **Query editor** text area and run it.
 In Query search results, if you have the desired data in the dataset (table), then move to the next step - [Understanding the SparkOp class](#understanding-the-sparkop-class).